OpenEvalProject/evals/manuscripts/elife-41112/v3/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/41112/elife-41112-fig1-v3.jpg)

-**Figure 1.:** 2+ uniporter.The MCU protein assembles into a tetrameric Ca2+ pathway across the inner mitochondrial membrane (only two subunits are illustrated to reveal the Ca2+ pore).
+**Figure 1.:** The MCU protein assembles into a tetrameric Ca2+ pathway across the inner mitochondrial membrane (only two subunits are illustrated to reveal the Ca2+ pore).
 Conserved Asp and Glu residues in MCU’s DIME signature sequence form two parallel side-chain carboxylate rings at the IMS entrance of the pore to coordinate Ca2+.
 The EMRE protein binds to MCU and MICU1 via its TM helix and C-terminal tail, respectively.
 When an intracellular Ca2+ signal arrives at the IMS surface of the uniporter, Ca2+ binding to MICUs leads to activation of the uniporter to transport Ca2+ into the matrix.

 The uniporter is tightly regulated by intracellular Ca2+ signals.
 It stays quiescent in resting cellular conditions, and becomes activated only when IMS Ca2+ increases to low micromolar levels (Csordás et al., 2013; Mallilankaraman et al., 2012).
 This Ca2+-dependent gating is mediated by two EF-hand (a helix-loop-helix Ca2+-coordinating motif) containing subunits: MICU1 and MICU2 (the neuron-specific MICU3 is not discussed here) (Csordás et al., 2013; Mallilankaraman et al., 2012; Perocchi et al., 2010; Plovanich et al., 2013), which are tethered to the uniporter’s TM region via the C-terminal tail of EMRE (Tsai et al., 2016).
 Depletion of MICU1 eliminates Ca2+-regulation of the uniporter, causing the channel to constitutively load Ca2+ into the matrix (Tsai et al., 2016; Mallilankaraman et al., 2012; Plovanich et al., 2013; Tsai et al., 2017), a condition linked to debilitating neuromuscular disorders in humans (Logan et al., 2014).
 Currently, the mechanism by which MICUs control Ca2+ transport via MCU remains largely unknown.